 That said, you also need to be sure that any new technology you adopt is beneficial for your bottom line.
-Afterall, with the Covid-19 pandemic and heavy restrictions on the food industry, many businesses are struggling to stay afloat.
-If you have the money to invest, you can use technology to stay ahead of the competition, or even insulate your business against uncertainty.
+After all, with the Covid-19 pandemic and heavy restrictions on the food industry, many businesses are struggling to stay afloat.
+If you have the money to invest, you can use technology to stay ahead of the competition or insulate your business against uncertainty.

 There are front-of-house and back-of-house technologies that don’t cost too much and that can immediately help you.
 Here are some of the most important tech strategies you can use in the food service industry.

 Mobile Online Ordering

 With restrictions on in-house dining, mobile online ordering has become very important in the restaurant space as well as for grocery and specialty retailers.
 You have a choice with mobile ordering; you can reinvent the wheel with your own app or use a third-party option such as Grab or Square.
 Consumer preferences are split, and there are advantages to both options.

 According to Food Business News, 43% of consumers want to order through a business’ own app.
 However, there is a reason only 18% of businesses offer such an app.
 Developing an app can be costly and challenging, while third-party apps don’t have the same upfront costs.

 On the other hand, according to Bake Magazine, 21% of consumers want to use one app to order all their food.
 In fact, 52% of Gen Z has used a third-party mobile app.
 There are downsides to third-party apps, too.
 When you use your own app, you can send alerts to consumers, capitalize on consumer data, and use your own suggestive sells to maximize sales with your customers.
 You have limited options in these areas on UberEats.